 Directors can be executive (with a service contract) or non-executive.
 The board of directors will typically comprise the following.

 The Governance Code recommends that the directors have appropriate skills, experience, independence and knowledge of the business to discharge their responsibilities properly and effectively.
-The Governance Code recommends that directors are appointed with regards to the benefits of diversity, including diversity of gender, social and ethnic backgrounds, cognitive and personal strengths.
+The Governance Code also recommends that directors are appointed with regards to the benefits of diversity, including diversity of gender, social and ethnic backgrounds, cognitive and personal strengths.

 The Companies Act sets out the requirements for appointing directors upon incorporation of a company but is silent on subsequent appointments.
 Therefore, the process will be set out in the company's articles of association, which usually stipulate that directors can be appointed by a decision of the board of directors or by shareholders, in each case by simple majority.

 Listed companies typically have a nomination committee that has responsibility for recommending board appointments.
 The Governance Code recommends that all directors of premium listed companies stand for re-election annually at the company's annual general meeting regardless of the size of the company.